Symbiosis-Quantum-Club/awesome-quantum-optimization/README.md

 This repository emphasizes optimization tasks that:

-* have established QUBO / Ising encodings,
+* have easily implementable QUBO / Ising encodings,
 * can be executed on current quantum hardware or simulators,
 * support hybrid or classical baselines for comparison.